Auto Parts Advertising: How to Enhance Visibility for Stores on Google Ads in 2025

 3. Tertiary level: Customer segment (DIY, professional, restoration)

 This hierarchical structure allows targeted messaging and bidding strategies aligned with user intent and product margins.
+Using diverse targeting options within each campaign type can help enhance visibility and engagement.

 Campaign Type